Sumblefore/baseless.bingo/src/index.markdown

 ---

 # Baseless Bingo
 All of the bingo, none of the research.
-A bingo sheets randomiser for the Baseless Specultation podcast
+A bingo sheet randomiser for the Baseless Specultation podcast.
+Each randomiser is contributed on [GitHub]({{ site.github }})